Business Continuity Plans Specific to COVID-19

 3. Has your company issued communications or conducted training regarding COVID-19 as well as your pandemic response procedures?

-Yes, we have an Enterprise wide Crisis Management Team.
+Yes, we have an enterprise-wide Crisis Management Team.
 Our communications and escalation processes are documented and deployed during any incident or pandemic.
-During a Pandemic, we also communicate to our employees health and safety guidelines in accordance to the Center for Disease Control (CDC) and the World Health Organization (WHO).
+During a Pandemic, we also communicate to our employees’ health and safety guidelines in accordance with the Centers for Disease Control (CDC) and the World Health Organization (WHO).

 4. Has your company taken actions to respond to the virus (e.g., limiting air travel, cancelling meetings, asking employees to work from home)?

 Yes, we have taken action to limit travel and deploy work from home strategies.

 5. Have you had any impact to your work due to the COVID-19 outbreak?